gtheilman/OnCallAssignments/README.md

 _Thanks for calling me back.
 What do you think we should do with this patient?_

 The students then have two minutes to explain their recommendation.
-They press a key to indicate they are finished.
+They press a key on the phone to indicate they are finished talking.
 The voice thanks them for their advice and hangs up.

 Within a few minutes the student receives a text message (SMS) on their phone with a link to a recording of the the response they just left.
 This SMS confirms to the student that their response was received and recorded.
 If the student has an email on file that is associated with the caller ID of their phone, they will also be emailed the link.